ryantsiao/ryantsiao/README.md

 # Hi there, I'm Ryan Tsiao 👋

-#### I am an undergraduate physics major at UCR with experience working in astrophysics, nuclear physics, and (soon) medical physics
+#### I am an undergraduate physics major at UCR with experience working in astrophysics, nuclear physics, and medical physics

 <details>
   <summary><h3>Introduction</h3></summary>